kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Offline.md

 {% endplantuml %}

 As mentioned above, the `entryConfig` object must include the `localContentId` that was used during the registration of the same asset.

-> Note: the player must be loaded at least once while the device is *online* before offline playback is enabled.
-This limitation will be resolved in a future version of the Player-SDK.
-This initial online playback can be performed with any entry.

 ## Download Location Guidelines